 When heat mats don't help, or actively hurt

 Heat mats cause real problems when people use them past germination, crank them up without a thermostat, or fail to adjust their watering.
+Heat mats can also contribute to a common bottom-heat failure mode when moisture management is off, because added warmth can dry the soil out faster if seeds are left uncovered or containers are placed on a source of heat.
 Here are the main failure modes to watch for.

 How to use a heat mat correctly